EMCSLLC/PMDocu-DR/docs/gov/Gov-Bootstrap-Checklist.md

 **Compliance Outcome:**
 Provides continuous verification of documentation integrity, ensuring traceable audit artifacts are generated nightly without modifying the repository contents.

+---

+#### 🧾 Baseline Snapshot Recordkeeping (Sub-Control CI-AUT-002-A)

+**Purpose:**
+To maintain a timestamped, immutable record of PMDocu-DR’s CI compliance status.
+Each successful nightly validation generates a Markdown snapshot (`Baseline-YYYYMMDD.md`) capturing control results, commit hash, and evidence references from the `_evidence` directory.

+**Implementation:**
+- Script: `scripts/Write-BaselineSnapshot.ps1`
+- Workflow: `.github/workflows/nightly-validate.yml`
+- Output Path: `docs/releases/`
+- Snapshot Contents:
+  - Date, branch, and commit hash
+  - Validation summary for `CI-AUT-001` (Build & Sign Docs) and `CI-AUT-002` (Nightly Validation)
+  - Latest evidence file references (`RepoTree*.txt`, `RepoStructureFix*.log`, `SignResult*.json`)
+  - Compliance outcome statement

+**Verification:**
+Each baseline file is created automatically by the final step of the nightly workflow when validation passes.
+The resulting Markdown file serves as an immutable point-in-time proof of continuous compliance and CI integrity.

+**Audit Outcome:**
+Confirms automated recordkeeping of CI state for each validation cycle, supporting audit traceability and providing long-term assurance that repository structure, documentation, and signing workflows remain functional and compliant.

 ## 🧾 Notes